Bulasio Mukasa

-Zambaali Bulasio Mukasa is a Ugandan news anchor and media personality.
-He anchors Luganda news Amasengejje and hosts Barometer (Akasameeme) a Luganda talk show on NBS Television (Uganda).
+Zambaali Bulasio Mukasa is a Ugandan politician and media personality.
+In January 2026, he was elected as the Member of Parliament for Nansana Municipality in the twelfth Parliament of Uganda under the National Unity Platform political party.
+He anchored Luganda news Amasengejje and hosted Barometer (Akasameeme) a Luganda talk show on NBS Television (Uganda) (2019-2025).

 Background and education

 Zambaali was born to the late John Wilson Segawole and Florence Sarah Nakalembe Namusisi.
 He grew up with his grandmother Asinansi Nasimbwa in Mugomola, Semuto.
 He sat PLE from Kijaguzo Primary School.
 In 2002, he completed his O level from St. Denis Sebugwawo Kijaguzo Secondary School and finished his A level at Kazo Hill College School Kampala in 2004.

 He studied a Bachelor of Arts in Tourism degree from Makerere University but he didn't complete it (2005–2007).
 He graduated in 2011 with a Diploma in Journalism and Mass Communication from UMCAT School of Journalism and Mass Communication.
 He also holds a Bachelor of Public Relations from Ndejje University.

 Career

 He began his journalism career at Tiger FM as a news anchor and presenter (2007–2008).
 Since then he was in service as a news anchor and presenter on various radio stations such as Metro FM 90.8 (2008–2011), Beat FM and Capital FM (2011–2012) as a news anchor and news reporter.

 In August 2012, he joined CBS FM radio Buganda 88.8 and CBS FM Emmanduso 89.2 as a presenter, talk show host and as a news anchor for programs like Ag`okumpi Newala, Tumutendereze, Ebifa Munsi nobwengula (2012–2020).
 Between 2016 and July 2019, Zambaali worked as a news anchor and political show moderator at BBS Terefayina.

-Zambaali joined NBS Television (Uganda) in August 2019 as a news anchor for Amasengejje (a Luganda news bulletin). and talk show host Barometer Akaasameeme a Luganda talk show programme which airs every Tuesday at 2200hrs EAST on NBS Television (Uganda).
+Zambaali joined NBS Television (Uganda) in August 2019 as a news anchor for Amasengejje (a Luganda news bulletin). and talk show host Barometer Akaasameeme a Luganda talk show programme which aired every Tuesday at 2200hrs EAST on NBS Television (Uganda).